-George Town is not is not Phuket Old Town.
+George Town is not Phuket Old Town.
 I strangely thought they would be similar before I ventured to Penang!
-(I also thought that the island is where the Penang curry originated…huge misconceptions!)
+(I also thought that the island is where the Penang curry originated…huge misconceptions!).
 They’re both historical centres lined with eclectic houses influenced from Europe and the Straits, but they couldn’t be farther apart.

 This article will take you on a guided tour through its 3 distinct quarters and show you why it captivates travellers from around the world.

 The best way to experience George Town is on foot.
-It’s relatively big (121 km²) but a city made for walking and nowhere is too far to get to.
+It’s relatively big (121 km², roughly the same size as Vancouver), but it’s a city made for walking and nowhere is too far to reach.

 When you meander through its arty streets, one thing that becomes totally mesmerising is the culture.